bright/new-www/content/blog/the-power-and-purpose-of-team-building-initiatives.md

 ## **Team building at Bright Inventions**

-The main glue that binds our team together are the quarterly integrations.
-Four times a year we organise core team building initiatives at Bright integrations (March, June, September, December), which always consist of two partsThe first part of team-building adventure is about facing different challenges together, and doing some group tasks.
+The main glue that binds our team together are the integrations.
+Twice a year we organise core team building initiatives at Bright integrations (June and December), which always consist of two parts.
+The first part of team-building adventure is about facing different challenges together, and doing some group tasks.
 We are always randomly assigned to a group and can thus get to know people with whom we do not have the opportunity to work on a daily basis.
 It is a great opportunity to exchange ideas, experiences and support each other in carrying out tasks.
 And what are these tasks?
 Well, it varies:

 * we sailed yachts and worked together to operate the yacht,